Sustainability

 Since 2023 the food waste generated at site has been processed at a local anaerobic digestion plant.
 The gas generated is sold to a gas supplier and used to provide energy to local towns and the two, high quality by-products (liquid and solid fertilisers) are then used by local farmers.

-Supporting the cultural and charitable sectors in our community, as well as our partners and neighbours to promote the fantastic offering in Norwich.
+Supporting the cultural and charitable sectors in our community, as well as our partners and neighbours to promote the fantastic offering in Norwich, has always been important to us.

 Managing health, safety and fire risks for our visitors and staff alike remains a key focus for all the team.
-We are independently audited with our latest (Jan 2023) scores being 98.6% in health and safety and 97.6% for fire.
-All of the six minor actions arising from these audits have been completed.
+We are independently audited with our latest (Jan 2024) scores being 99.3% in health and safety, 100% in environmental compliance, and 96.3% for fire.
+All three of the minor actions arising from these audits have been completed.

 All contractors working on site have the requisite insurances in place and have to submit a risk and method statement before any works access is approved.